Avacee/XPlane-Wireshark-Dissector-C/README.md

 # XPlane-Wireshark-Dissector-C
-## A Wireshark Dissector for Laminar Research's X-Plane Flight Simulator
+## A Wireshark Dissector for Laminar Research's X-Plane Flight Simulator.

-#### How to build this dissector into your own Wireshark
+### How to build this dissector into your own Wireshark.

 To build Wireshark refer to these resources:
 * Windows: https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html